 (4) The candidate is considered admitted if his/her application is not rejected within two weeks.
 The application must be rejected if the requirements for admission have not been met.
-Admission may also be denied if the student in the relevant subject of the Master's program or in an equivalent degree course under § 11(2) is involved in a current examination process.
+Admission may also be denied if the student in the relevant Master's program or in a comparable degree course under § 11(2) is involved in a current examination process.
 No other reasons for denial are permitted.
 Reasons for rejecting an application must be given in writing.